Table of Contents

 Ayurvedic Properties and Action

-Antamul is bitter in taste (Rasa), sweet after digestion (Vipaka), and is cooling in effect (Virya).
+Antamul is bitter in taste (Rasa), sweet after digestion (Vipaka), and is a cooling in effect (Virya).

 - Guna (Pharmacological Action): Ruksha (Dry), Laghu (Light)